chef-partners/marketplace_image/README.md

 Test Kitchen has several suites for publishing different combinations of images.

+You can specify the channel to use for installing `chef-marketplace`, `chef-server` and `automate` packages by setting the environment variable `CHANNEL`.
+Valid channel names are; `unstable`, `current`, and `stable` (default without variable defined).

+When releasing instaling a new marketplace build from apt or yum it is important to check the resulting installed version is the version expected.

 If you're targeting a specific release for a cloud and/or product set you'll probably want to use a targeted combination.